The Principal Investigator

 Kayla White, undergraduate student (now at UT Austin)

 I graduated in the Spring of 2021 as a Global Environmental Science (GES) student.
 I was Editor for Seawords, the Marine Option Program’s (MOP) Monthly newsletter and I graduated with a MOP certificate.
-I grew up in Dallas, Texas and came to the University of Hawai‘i at Mānoa to study how climate change effects earth systems.
+I grew up in Dallas, Texas, and came to the University of Hawai‘i at Mānoa to study how climate change affects earth systems.
 I plan to further my research in graduate school and spread this research to the academic community.
-In my free time I love to surf, hike, and scuba dive!
+In my free time, I love to surf, hike, and scuba dive!

 I am from Nashville, Tennessee and I graduated from the Department of Atmospheric Sciences at UH in Summer 2020.
 I hope to be able to work either forecasting for local media or the National Weather Service.
 In my free time, I can be found volunteering around the community, surfing, hiking, and enjoying the outdoors.
 My favorite weather phenomenon is rainbows!